wegue-oss/wegue/docs/workshop.md

 ## Prerequisites

-You should have basic knowledge of using a commandline and a basic understanding of HTML, CSS and JavaScript
+You should have basic knowledge of using a commandline and a basic understanding of HTML, CSS and JavaScript.
+Also basic knowledge of Vue.js is helpful but not mandatory.

 ## Preparation